Nemure231/portare/docs/SETUP_META.md

  <img src="https://github.com/Nemure231/portare/blob/main/docs/META_IMG/m13.png" align="center" />
 <br><br>

 14. You will see the file, and there's so many example i write in that file to help you with the edits.
+You need to careful here, everything you need to fill is always inside `the content=" "`, please make you double check to make sure you don't leave any typo.

-To edit it, click the `Pencil` icon.
+To To edit it, click the `Pencil` icon.
  <img src="https://github.com/Nemure231/portare/blob/main/docs/META_IMG/m14.png" align="center" />
 <br><br>

-15. After you done with your edit, fill your `Commit change` its optional anyway but maybe you can leave it empty, and then click `Commit change`
+15. After you done with your edit, fill your `Commit change` its optional anyway you can leave it empty if you want, and then click `Commit change`
  <img src="https://github.com/Nemure231/portare/blob/main/docs/META_IMG/m15.png" align="center" />
 <br><br>